 ADAPTED NEEDS PROGRAM

-Studies have shown that sports and activities that focus on basic movement skills, such as gymnastics, are extremely beneficial to children with special needs.
-Classes that focus on physical activity and participation can be a positive influence on the daily life of a child with disabilities and are usually highly recommended by doctors and physical therapists.
+Studies have shown that sports and activities that focus on basic movement skills, such as gymnastics, are extremely beneficial to all children including those with differing abilities.
+Gymnastics facilitates integrations into other sports and physical activities as well.

 We would like to thank the Province of British Columbia and viaSport for their generous support of this program.